barrymcandrews/ses-email-formatter/README.md

   <img src="docs/email.png">
 </p>

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is an AWS CDK application.
+To build/deploy this project use the CDK CLI.

 ## Useful commands